 Petroc is a large, successful further education (FE) and higher education (HE) college that has campus sites in Barnstaple, North Devon, and Tiverton, Mid Devon.
 The main communities served by Petroc are North, Mid and East Devon, Torridge and North Cornwall.
-As the only provider of both further and higher education within a 40mile radius, Petroc offers a broad and diverse curriculum to suit the requirements of our local communities.
+As the only provider of both further and higher education within a 40 mile radius, Petroc offers a broad and diverse curriculum to suit the requirements of our local communities.
 The Ofsted full inspection report for March 2012, graded the college as "good with several outstanding features" and Petroc maintained this grade in the short inspection conducted by Ofsted in 2015.
 The Quality Assurance Agency (QAA) conducted a Higher Education Review of HE provision at Petroc during November 2014 and the report published in 2015 judged Petroc as meeting all UK expectations.
 In June 2017, Petroc was awarded a TEF Silver award.

 Presently Petroc has approximately 10,000 students enrolled on programmes that range from level 1 to level 6, of whom approximately 500 are HE students.
 The vast majority of HE students are taught at the Barnstaple sites, with the Brannams Campus housing a bespoke University Centre.
-The College aims for "excellence through learning" and launched an ambitious new strategy at the beginning of 2021.
-This strategy focuses on five key themes, two which include: "Transform life changes and employment prospects for all" and "Boost productivity, innovation and agility of business and organisations".
+The College's core purpose as stated in our Mission statement is "an excellent college, inspiring our communities through learning".